-Trinity GC are experts at commercial roofing, industrial roofing, and virtually any new and existing structure in need of a roofing system.
+Trinity Roofing & Construction contractors are experts at commercial roofing, industrial roofing, and virtually any new and existing structure in need of a roofing system.
 Our services include roof repair, roof restoration, roof maintenance, roof coatings, retrofits and full replacement of commercial roofing applications.

 Our experience includes built-up roofs (coal tar pitch and asphalt,) single-ply (TPO, PVC & EPDM), modified bitumen, and metal roof assemblies (including standing seam, R-panel, flat seam).
 We can also install or repair clay tile and slate roofing.

 Below are some additional details on some of the commercial roofing applications we commonly use in our service areas.

 R-Panel is easy to install and can be used in a variety of applications including roofing and siding material for commercial, agricultural, residential, self storage, and equipment screens project.

 Exterior applications include: Total roofing area, an accent to a roof in conjunction with other architectural elements of design, metal siding, decorative fencing, restaurants, and movie sets.
 Interior applications include: Focal point or backdrops such as a backsplash in a bath or kitchen, textured ceiling, and wall treatments.

 Thermoplastic polyolefin (TPO) single-ply roofing membranes are among the fastest growing commercial roofing products and have gained broad industry acceptance for their many performance and installation advantages.
 As demand increases for heat-reflective and energy efficient roofing systems, TPO single-ply roofing membranes continue to provide exceptional resistance to ultraviolet, ozone and chemical exposure.